 It is reported that the technology intended for our National Broadband Network (NBN) is going to supply users with up to 100 megabits in every second, the real speed is dictated by the total users connected, the kind of service that is being accessed, the number of users who are sharing access and also intermediate paths (aggregation factors) at distinct points in the network and the congestion in external networks.

 Our suggested network will likely be based on Passive Optical Network (PON) technology.
 Modern PON equipment is able to achieve speeds of around two gigabits in every second (i.e. 20 times faster than the best consumer broadband technology available in the contemporary world), and the speed remains similar regardless of it being deployed to Korea, Sweden or Australia.
 The equipment is constantly getting better; this makes the youngest network the fastest, as long as the aggregation factors are similar.

 The topology and technology of the network are not the only factors that determine the connection speed.
-Distance also influences the connection speed, when signals are required to travel at a long distance they will take more time in arriving causing the signal to become dampened because of the long travel regardless of the medium it used in the travel even if it is through optic fiber.
+Distance also influences the connection speed, when signals are required to travel at a long distance they will take more time in arriving causing the signal to become dampened because of the long travel regardless of the medium it used in the travel even if it is through optic fibre.
 An example is Australians, living along the eastern seaboards, which are very spread out.